-This healing soup is perfect for days when your needing a comforting nutrition boost.
+This healing sweet potato soup is perfect for days when your needing a comforting nutrition boost.
 Easy to make and packed with lots of flavour its a great recipe to batch cook to have a few portions to hand for lazy days.
 The addition of crispy kale makes an addictive healthy iron packed alternative to croutons that you will be topping all your favourite dishes with.

 - 1 red onion diced